Skip to content

 Install Required Packages

-Next, install the Python packages needed to work with Azure AI Foundry and manage environment variables:
+Next, install the Python packages needed to work with Microsoft Foundry and manage environment variables:

 shell